-Cetinje in fall is beautiful and compared to summer, has comfortable temperature for walks around historical steerts.
-Many trees on the outskirts of the city closer to Lovcen National park start changing colors at the beginning of October but since the temperature stays on the higher side, there is a real Indian summer.
+Cetinje in fall is beautiful and compared to summer, has comfortable temperatures for walks around historical streets.
+Many trees on the outskirts of the city closer to Lovcen National Park start changing colors at the beginning of October but since the temperature stays on the higher side, there is a real Indian summer.

 Add Ostrog Monastery to Your Itinerary as a Must-Visit Place in Montenegro in Fall

 Ostrog Monastery in Montenegro is the main shrine of the country which is best to visit during autumn.
 In summer it gets very hot there and with loads of tourists, visiting the monastery is physically very challenging.
 Winter weather is usually cold and really windy.
 In the second part of spring when the weather is nice, pilgrims from the neighboring Balkan countries come here for religious holidays (there are a few of them) and flood the site.